alonshrestha/alonshrestha.com.np/_posts/2019-08-06-Install-VirtualBox-in-Ubuntu-Step-to-Virtualization.markdown

 ![](/assets/images/blog/2019-08-06/11.png)

-`Congratulation!! your installation is completed.
-Feel free to write me  if you face any probelm.`
+{% include successCallout.html heading= "Congratulation!!" content= "Your installation is completed.
+Feel free to write me  if you face any probelm." %}